-Barry had turned his total and complete attention to the aging custodian, showing him a genuine interest in this mundane tasks and Mr. Turner was thriving on the attention he was getting.
+Barry had turned his total and complete attention to the aging custodian, showing him a genuine interest in these mundane tasks and Mr. Turner was thriving on the attention he was getting.
 The elevator arrived and Barry went up.
 The elderly custodian began to whistle a little tune as he continued his cleaning and when he got to the next ashtray, he stood looking at his work as an artist does upon completing a masterpiece.

 Sitting silently in the lobby glancing through a magazine I began to take it all in.
 I marveled at the changes that had come over Mr. Turner – he walked tall now to the next ashtray, his head held high, a smile on his withered face and he whistled softly – a transformation made in only moments by an act of respect and a few spoken words.

 The remainder of the day proved to be more of the same as we visited historical locations, shops and even the ball fields where we found the girls and Bill intently watching the softball tournament.
 Everywhere we went Barry made the people he encountered feel like they were the owner or president of their company, or could be!
-His enthusiasm and concentrated interests in whatever they were doing brought smiles and opened conversation everywhere we went.
+His enthusiasm and concentrated interest in whatever they were doing brought smiles and opened conversation everywhere we went.

-Later that night, alone with my thoughts, I re-played the video in my mind of Barry making small talk with total strangers standing near us in a line, the waitress, Mr. Turner and even the way he reacted when meeting my family.
+Later that night, alone with my thoughts, I replayed the video in my mind of Barry making small talk with total strangers standing near us in a line, the waitress, Mr. Turner and even the way he reacted when meeting my family.
 What a difference he made in the lives of those he would never meet again, whose day was made more special because of a word, a smile, a story.

 I closed my eyes and thought to myself, I want to live my life just like Barry – making those I encounter feel important everywhere I go!
 The following year, the limousine company I worked for declared bankruptcy and closed its doors.
 I was handed the word processor on my desk as payment for my last two weeks at work.

 School was about to end for summer vacation and I decided to take that time to enjoy it with the girls and think of what I would do next.
-Barry stayed in touch with me, making sure I would be all right in light of my sudden loss of work and an income.
+Barry stayed in touch with me, making sure I would be all right in light of my sudden loss of work and income.
 I assured him I was fine and that I would bounce back come September when school started back and that I would find other employment.

 It was then that Barry began to encourage me to start my own business – he reminded me that I had the knowledge and personality to be successful and now I had an expensive tool by which to get started – the computer.
-At first it seemed more like the story of us getting married that day – totally ridiculous – but he wouldn’t let it go.
+At first, it seemed more like the story of us getting married that day – totally ridiculous – but he wouldn’t let it go.

 As we continued to converse over the summer it became more and more evident that he was right – I could do it!
 I spent the summer gearing up for my new company, “Secretarial Solutions” and on the first day of school while dropping the girls off I heard a knock on my van window.
 I rolled down the glass and a gentleman asked for my business card.

 Puzzled, I asked, “What business card?” forgetting the signs on the side of our van advertising my new business.
 He smiled, “Isn’t this your van?”
-“Yes” I replied and then snapped to what he meant and scrambled to find my new business card to hand him.
+“Yes,” I replied and then snapped to what he meant and scrambled to find my new business card to hand him.
 He became my very first customer!